 We produce an easy-to-read report.
 When your report is ready, you and your psychologist will meet to give you feedback, discuss the report and answer your questions.

 The Boutique Psychology team is trained to support you in dealing with learning difficulties and educational or developmental delays.

 We offer empathetic, skilful Psychoeducational and Autism Assessments for clients who identify as neurodiverse.

 Comfort zone feeling anything but comfortable?
 Step out of it and talk to us.

-We acknowledge the traditional custodians of the land on which we operate, the Yaluk-ut Weelam Clan of the Boon Wurrung.
+We acknowledge the traditional owners of the land on which we operate, the Bunurong People of the Kulin Nation.